nivaspimenta/paste-extension/README.md

 # paste-extension
-Extension to paste text from a file
+Extension to paste template text to textbox's